outreachy/website/CODE-OF-CONDUCT.md

 This Code of Conduct also applies to official Outreachy communication, such as:

 * Using an official outreachy.org e-mail address
-* Acting as an appointed representative at an online or offline event, including all cases when you have Outreachy travel funding allocated for that event
+* Acting as an appointed representative at an online or offline event, including all cases when your travel costs are partially or fully sponsored by Outreachy
 * Posting via an official Outreachy social media account:
   * [Twitter](https://twitter.com/outreachy)
   * [LinkedIn](https://www.linkedin.com/company/18204091/)